gromblr1/mkdocs-base/docs/alternatives.md

 [Postmill.xyz](https://postmill.xyz/)
 [Reddit list](https://www.reddit.com/r/RedditAlternatives/comments/fas4on/list_of_active_reddit_alternatives_50/)
 [Are you Reddit shadowbanned ?
 (TOOL)](https://nullprogram.com/am-i-shadowbanned/)
+[Reveddit.com](https://www.reveddit.com/about/)  <-- check to see which posts were deleted by username
 [SNOOPSNOO](https://www.snoopsnoo.com/about/)  <-- reddit user and subreddits analytics.

 4chan & 8kun are too extreme and full of debauchery.